Dotto-Luis/Projects/Communication_Services/SentimentClassifier-MovieReviews/README.md

 ## 1. Business Goal

 This project is related to NLP.
-As you may already know, the most important and hardest part of an NLP project is pre-processing, which is why I are going to focus on that.
+As you may already know, the most important and hardest part of an NLP project is pre-processing, which is why I am going to focus on that.

 Basically this is a basic sentiment analysis problem, as in this case, consists of a classification problem, where the possible output labels are: `positive` and `negative`.
 Which indicates, if the review of a movie speaks positively or negatively.
 In our case it is a binary problem, but one could have many more "feelings" tagged and thus allow a more granular analysis.